SALVATION IS NEEDED!

 THE PENELTY OF SIN.

-Sinners cannot die for their own sins and live, nor can they make themselves acceptable to God through any works of righteousness (Isaiah 64:6; Romans 8:7-8; Titus 3:5).
-Therefore, God's righteous justice must be satisfied in another way.
-Driven by love, mercy, and grace (1 John 4:8), God devised a plan to pay the price Himself to save people and make them right before Him, allowing them to be welcomed into His presence.
+Therefore, God's righteous justice requires satisfaction in another manner.
+Driven by His love, mercy, and grace (1 John 4:8), God devised a plan to pay the price Himself.
+This divine act allows people to be made right before Him, welcoming them into His presence.

 THE WORK OF CHRIST.